ayushmunjal/CurrencyConverter/README.md

 ## Install dependencies

-Once the Run `npm install` to install the dependencies.
-Once the installation is complete, you can see `node_modules` folder in the root folder.
+Clone or download the files and Run `npm install` from Node.js command prompt to install the dependencies.
+With the installation, `node_modules` folder gets created.

 ## Run the Application

-Run `npm start`.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+Run `npm start`from command promp.
+Navigate to `http://localhost:4200/` on your browser.